Aptomi/k8s-app-engine/docs/language.md

 * At least one of `require-any` expressions evaluates to true
 * None of `require-none` expressions evaluate to true

 If a section is absent, it will be skipped.
-So it's perfectly fine to have a criteria with fewer than 3 sections (e.g. with just `require-all`) or with no sections at all.
+So it's perfectly fine to have criteria with fewer than 3 sections (e.g. with just `require-all`) or with no sections at all.

 It's also possible to have an empty criteria without any clauses (or even omit `criteria` construct all together).
 In this case an empty criteria is always considered to be 'true'.